RoelN/FontJit/README.md

 ## Quick Start

 1. Set up lazy loading for elements with the class `boing`.
-By default fonts will be loaded when they're in the viewport on pageload, or when they enter the viewport.
+By default fonts will be loaded when they're _in_ the viewport on pageload, or when they _enter_ the viewport when the user scrolls.

 ```html
 <script type="module">